EMTALA Compliance and Enforcement

 We have significant experience assisting physicians with credentialing and other professional issues raised in the context of employment or medical practice.
-Our firm’s area of expertise is healthcare law and representation of medical professionals.
+Our health law firm’s area of expertise is representation of medical practices and licensed health professionals.
 We represent physicians, physician groups, physician associations, and numerous other licensed professionals.

 We protect and advocate for physicians and our other healthcare providers.
 To schedule a consultation, contact us.